• Skip to primary navigation

 The molasses gives brown sugar its characteristic flavor and color.

-Brown sugar also tends to be moister than granulated sugar, which gives it a softer texture.
+Brown sugar also is usually moister than granulated sugar, which gives it a softer texture.

-You can substitute brown sugar for granulated sugar in most recipes.
+You can substitute brown sugar for granulated sugar in most recipes - and for savory uses, consider brown mustard swap suggestions for glazes that play on similar sweet-savory notes.

 However, because brown sugar is moister, you may need to reduce the amount of liquid in the recipe by a few tablespoons.